springone-tour-2021/lab-workshop-2/workshop-instructions/content/intro.md

 During this workshop you will move an application comprising 4 Spring Boot apps to Kubernetes, including:

-*   Test the app locally to understand its behavior
+*   Test the apps locally to understand their behavior
     * Use Eureka for discovery
     * Use Spring Cloud Config Server for configuration
 *   Move the apps to Kubernetes